 It is even rarer that these incidents are fatal.
-Solid training and good judgment goes a long way, as does diving with more experienced divers while you’re starting out.
+Solid training and good judgment go a long way, as does diving with more experienced divers while you’re starting out.

 Don’t let the myth keep you from diving

 Witch myths have you heard or told?
-Share and lets destroy these myth once and for all!
+Share and let us destroy these myths once and for all!
 Leave the myth in a comment below!